cloudnative-pg/cloudnative-pg/SUPPORT.md

 3. **Website Link**: Include a link to your homepage or a dedicated landing page that explicitly mentions CloudNativePG support and includes at least one link back to [cloudnative-pg.io](https://cloudnative-pg.io).
-4. **Organisation Description**: Submit a concise description of your company, with a particular focus on your CloudNativePG and Kubernetes-related professional support services (*maximum 400 characters*).

-[CloudNativePG maintainers will vet each submission](https://github.com/cloudnative-pg/governance/blob/main/GOVERNANCE.md#voting) and reserve the right to reject your application or request changes if your website doesn’t clearly mention CloudNativePG support, if it doesn't include at least one link back to [cloudnative-pg.io](https://cloudnative-pg.io), or if your claims cannot be objectively verified.
+[CloudNativePG maintainers will vet each submission](https://github.com/cloudnative-pg/governance/blob/main/GOVERNANCE.md#voting) and reserve the right to reject your application or request changes if your website doesn’t clearly mention CloudNativePG support or if it doesn't include at least one link back to [cloudnative-pg.io](https://cloudnative-pg.io).